 Omaha System Board of Directors

-A 12-member volunteer Board of Directors was established in March 2001 to provide leadership for Omaha System revisions, presentations, publications, conferences, Website, and other advisory activities.
+The volunteer Board of Directors was established in March 2001 to provide leadership for Omaha System revisions, presentations, publications, conferences, Website, and other advisory activities.
 More details are included in the 2005 book, Appendix D. The Board meets every two years following the Omaha System International Conference and communicates by phone and email between Conferences.
 Board members also communicate with members of the Listserv.

 Current Board members have diverse practice, education, research, and automation expertise related to the Omaha System.
 To contact a specific Board member, use the following information.